Special Education Complaints Process

-Anyone may file a special education complaint on a behalf of a minor or adult student.
-However, if the complainant is not the parent/guardian of the minor student subject to the complaint or does not have guardianship over the adult student subject to the complaint, TEA may not release personally identifiable information to the complainant without signed consent from the parent of the minor student or from the adult student to do so.
+Any organization or individual may file a special education complaint on a behalf of a minor or adult student.
+However, if the complainant is not the parent/guardian of the minor student subject to the complaint or does not have guardianship over the adult student subject to the complaint, TEA may not release personally identifiable information to the complainant without signed consent from the parent/guardian of the minor student or from the adult student to do so.
 Unless TEA receives signed consent, it will not be able to release an investigative report or any other information about the student to the complainant.

-For questions related to special education complaints, please contact the Division of Special Education at (512) 463-9414.
+For questions related to special education complaints, please contact the Office of Special Populations and Monitoring at (512) 463-9414.

-For Individuals Who are Deaf or Hard of Hearing, please contact the Division of Special Education using Relay Texas (7-1-1).
+For Individuals Who are Deaf or Hard of Hearing, please contact the Office of Special Populations and Monitoring using Relay Texas (7-1-1).

 TEA’s Special Education Dispute Resolution Handbook explains how the agency processes special education complaints.

-The English version of the Special Education Dispute Resolution Handbook may be found by clicking here: Special Education Dispute Resolution Handbook.
+The Special Education Dispute Resolution Handbook is available in English by clicking here: Special Education Dispute Resolution Handbook.

-The agency can translate and provide copies of the Special Education Dispute Resolution Handbook and this policy in other languages as needed.
+The agency can also translate and provide copies of the Special Education Dispute Resolution Handbook in other languages as needed.